gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **is\_set**: `boolean`

-- Whether or not the product is a set of items
+- Whether or not the product is a set of items.

 ***